Fiordland in Late September

 Our ship, Great Bear II, is Transport Canada certified as a passenger vessel, and carries all the latest navigation and safety equipment.
 Each year, the ship undergoes rigorous inspections by Transport Canada, by owner and Captain, Eric Boyum, and by systems specialists that Ocean Adventures employs.

-Please email us for other expeditions that include this amazing area or if you are interested in a private charter in Fiordland in October.
+Please email us at email us for other expeditions that include this amazing area.

 SMALL GROUPS ARE BEST FOR GRIZZLY BEAR VIEWING